nstbayless/mmagedit/README.md

 python3 mmagedit.py base.nes -o hack.txt
 ```

-### CLI-Only features
+### Text-Only features

-Some capabilities of MMagEdit are limited to the CLI simply because they have not yet been added to the GUI.
+Some capabilities of MMagEdit are limited to the text file simply because they have not yet been added to the GUI.
 This is a non-exhaustive list.

 - Editing text
 - Editing music